-I have mineral rights in two parallel 2 mile long wells about a year old.
-Suddenly they went from producing like gangbusters to one operating only two days in Nov and the other one zero days.
+I have mineral rights in two parallel 2-mile-long wells about a year old.
+Suddenly they went from producing like gangbusters to one operating only two days in November and the other one zero days.
 I am curious why this happens.
 Did they just dry up?
 Did the pumping mechanisms break down?
 Are they saving the oil with plans to sell later for $150 a barrel?
-Or this just routine well maintenance?
+Or is this just routine well maintenance?

 Alright so quick look; those wells are the Black Marlin Fed 204H and 214H (Orange and highlighted).

 Wow thanks so much for the good news!
 Really good news!
 That map shows EIGHT new wells on my mineral rights!
-I was aware of the 4 permitted in sec 18, but my research showed no activity whatsoever on those sites.
-I have rights on the section 7 directly above and that is the other two or three.
+I was aware of the 4 permitted in Section 18, but my research showed no activity whatsoever on those sites.
+I have rights on Section 7 directly above and that is the other two or three.
 I had suspected close by fracking but could not verify any of that.
 Needless to say your research is more than enough reasons to do my happy dance.
 THANKS A LOT!!
-While studying that map, look at sec 12.
+While studying that map, look at Section 12.
 Is that really wells crossing each other?

-Section 12 well crossing could just be a bad bottom hole tbh.
+Section 12 well crossing could just be a bad bottom hole to be honest.
 I took a look and it looks like the Dogwood well to the East has a frac crew on it right now.
-Needless to say lots of activity in the area which is exciting.
+Needless to say, lots of activity in the area which is exciting.
 Congrats!

 PhillD, what software did you get that map from?